fabiscafe/fcgu/README.md

 # FCGU - Repo for GNOME pre-releases
 "FCGU" is a Git repo that provides PKGBUILDs as well as a binary repo of GNOME pre-releases for [**Arch Linux**](https://archlinux.org).
 It's made for testing and bughunting purposes and so contains *beta* and *rc* releases most of the time.
+The actual PKGBUILD are nowadays to be found at [gitlab.archlinux.org](https://gitlab.archlinux.org/fabiscafe), in the "fcgu"-branch of every git repo.

 ### Support
 #### Ko-Fi (Also for Paypal and one-time donations)